Welcome to Gojobori Lab

 Ancient DNA

-Ancient DNA studies have revolutionized our understanding of human population history by providing insights into the genetic makeup of ancient populations and their relationships to modern populations.
-We are studying ancient DNAs from Japan and peopling of East Asians.
+Ancient DNA studies have revolutionized our understanding of population history by providing insights into the genetic makeup of ancient populations and their relationships to modern populations.
+We are studying ancient human DNAs from Japan and peopling of East Asians.
+We are also studying the process of introduction of pigs into Japan using ancient DNA.

 Non-human species